Atheos/Atheos/docs/api.md

 ### Data

-System data is stored in JSON formatted PHP files which are read and written to via the `common.php` file's JSON function (`getJSON` and `saveJSON`).
+System data is stored in JSON formatted PHP files which are read and written to via the `common.php` file's JSON function (`readJSON` and `saveJSON`).
 This method protects the files from being publicly accessible through the browser.

 ### Workspace